 Valerie Ruppel is the chief compliance officer of IMA Advisory Services, Inc. Previously, Ruppel was an attorney-advisor in the SEC Division of Examinations, where she conducted examinations of registered investment advisers for compliance with federal securities laws, rules, and regulations.
 She also served as head of U.S. regulatory consulting for Bovill, a UK based consulting firm, vice president and senior counsel at ALPS Fund Services, and counsel at Empower.
 She holds a B.A. in Philosophy from Pepperdine University and J.D. from the University of Denver – Sturm College of Law.

 Robert Saperstein is senior managing director, the head of Guggenheim Investments Compliance, the chief compliance officer of Guggenheim Partners Investment Management, and senior regulatory counsel.
 He joined Guggenheim in 2012 and has over 30 years’ experience as a legal and compliance professional.
 Prior to Guggenheim, Saperstein was CCO and associate general counsel at Caxton Associates; vice president and associate general counsel at Goldman Sachs; and a managing director at Bear Stearns.
 He also served as an Enforcement Division branch chief of the SEC after beginning his career at Rosenman & Colin LLP.
-Saperstein is a board member and co-chair of the Regulatory Advisory Committee of the National Society of Compliance Professionals and holds FINRA Series 7, 8,14, and 24 licenses.
+Saperstein was a board member and co-chair of the Regulatory Advisory Committee of the National Society of Compliance Professionals and holds FINRA Series 7, 8,14, and 24 licenses.
 He graduated from Tufts University and George Washington University Law School with honors.

 Christine Ayako Schleppegrell, a partner at Morgan, Lewis & Bockius LLP, counsels asset managers on legal, regulatory, and compliance matters, focusing on advisers to private funds (private equity, hedge, venture capital, infrastructure, real estate, credit) and separately managed accounts.
 She spent several years in private practice and more recently served at the SEC, including as senior counsel in the Investment Adviser Regulation Office, Private Funds Branch, where she advised on policy matters and counseled staff of the Divisions of Enforcement and Examinations.
 Schleppegrell earned her J.D. from the University of Washington School of Law and her B.A. from Vassar College and Oxford University.